 In IT, for example, it is necessary to analyze the distribution of costs between IT equipment, software fees, external service providers, and salaries.
 Obviously, this involves the complete and periodic renegotiation of general expense contracts—electricity, vehicle fleet, insurance, etc.—which can result in significant savings.

 Then, review all business processes to make them as efficient as possible.
-That includes scrutinizing the overhead of support functions for ways to simplify organization and increase the added value of each employee by eliminating unnecessary tasks.
+That includes scrutinizing the overhead of support functions for ways to simplify the organization and increase the added value of each employee by eliminating unnecessary tasks.

 Digitization makes it possible to improve business processes and increase efficiency.
 This is especially true in accounting, where very time-consuming entries can be deleted thanks to digitization and the greater involvement of operational teams.